Looking for a simple way to create a WordPress Mega Menu using Gutenberg?

 Once you’ve installed and activated the Plus Addons on your site, the next step is to enable the Navigation Menu block from the Plus Settings.

-To enable this block, head over to The Plus Settings » Plus Blocks in your WordPress admin area.
+To enable this block, head to The Plus Settings » Plus Blocks in your WordPress admin area.

 Type “navigation” in the search field, and you’ll be displayed with the navigation blocks.